Facility Management: The Key to Achieving Net Zero Emission Targets

 Achieving net zero emissions targets is quickly becoming a top priority for many organizations.

 While there are many approaches to reaching this goal, Facility Management can play a key role in helping the organization to achieve it.

 In this blog post, we will explore how facility management can help your organization reach its net zero emission targets.

 What are Net Zero Carbon Emission Targets?

-The term “net zero” refers to organizational operations that neither add to nor create greenhouse gases (GHGs).
-For commercial, industrial and institutional buildings, net-zero emissions mean that the total amount of emissions ( produced by the building on an annual basis is equal to the amount of emissions offset or avoided.
+The term “net zero” refers to organizational operations that neither adds to nor create greenhouse gases (GHGs).
+For commercial, industrial, and institutional buildings, net-zero emissions mean that the total amount of emissions ( produced by the building on an annual basis is equal to the amount of emissions offset or avoided.

 A Facility Manager’s ability to influence an organization’s net carbon emissions is essential to mitigating climate change.
 The facility management profession has a unique opportunity to help businesses and organizations achieve net zero carbon emission targets through the application of sustainable facility management practices.

 Sustainable facility management is an integrated approach to facility management that considers the environmental, social, and economic impact of facility operations and maintenance.
 Through the implementation of sustainable facility management practices, businesses can reduce their organization’s net carbon emissions, ultimately helping to slow the effects of climate change.